505 George Street, Sydney

 505 George Street is a skyscraper that has been approved for construction in Sydney, Australia, on the current Event Cinemas site in George Street.
 It will be 270 m tall, with 80-storeys and 507 apartments.
 It will also include a rooftop restaurant and bar.
 When finished, it will be the tallest residential building in the city.
 It is being designed by Ingenhoven Architects.
 Initial concepts for a tower on the site were first proposed in 2014 with the initial tower design reaching a height of approximately 263 metres.
+The winning design was selected from entries by five internationally acclaimed architectural firms, including Skidmore, Owings & Merrill in partnership with Crone, Wilkinson Eyre, Foster + Partners, FJMT, and Bates Smart.
 In May 2020, the City of Sydney granted final planning approval for the tower to go ahead.
-Demolition of the existing site is yet to be announced, futhering the current date of completion to be unknown for the time being.
+Demolition of the existing site is yet to be announced, furthering the current date of completion to be unknown for the time being.